Robert-van-Engelen/lisp/README.md

       }
     }

+The clever bit is that a car cell has an even index and a cdr cell has an odd index in the pool.
+We use this observation when going back up the graph.
+When going down (the first loop), we visit car-pointed pairs that are not already marked.
+If the car cell does not point to a pair or if it is already marked, then we visit the cdr-pointed pair instead until we run out of pairs to visit.
+When going back up in the graph (the second loop) we check if the node is a car cell.
+If so, we should exit the second loop to descent back down (in the first loop) into the car's sibling cdr cell.
+The graph traversal ends when we are back at the root at a cdr cell with an odd index.

 No additional code changes are needed to the interpreter.
 The `sweep` and `gc` functions remain the same.

 ### How temporary Lisp data is protected from recycling